dgroomes/javascript-playground/README.md

 * [x] DONE A JavaScript library bundled with Rollup
 * [x] DONE A TypeScript library bundled with Rollup and API Extractor.
   * This was implemented in `../npm-library-rollup/`
-* [ ] Create an example project of: a JavaScript library bundled with Rollup and with multiple entry points (e.g. web extensions use multiple entrypoints)
-* [ ] Create an example project of: a JavaScript library that also contains TypeScript type definitions
 * [x] DONE Create an example project of: a TypeScript library compiled with `tsc`
   * This was implemented in `../npm-library-typescript/`
-* [ ] Create an example project of: A monolith-style repository with local libraries defined as NPM workspaces and a workspace that acts as the runnable consumer program.
+* [x] DONE Create an example project of: A monolith-style repository with local libraries defined as NPM workspaces and a workspace that acts as the runnable consumer program.
-* [ ] In the many `npm-library*` subprojects, clean up a couple things.
-Push the `.gitignore` files into the individual projects.
-For example, push `animals-library-*.tgz` into `npm-library/animals-library`.
-Also, in the READMEs of the `forest-story` projects, use the `If needed, re-install `animals-library` style (a step) instead of explaining that step outside of the instruction steps.
-* [ ] Replace the 'I won't repeat the contents of the other README' mentions.
-This brings too much drag to the cognitive load to the subprojects.
-Instead, repeat the contents.
-And better yet, cater the contents to the characteristics of the project.
-Also, to prevent a Twilight Zone effect of "Wait didn't I just see a 'animals-library', where am I now?" be sure to reference the other projects by name and as "Similar projects with different toolchains".
-* [ ] Include source maps in the `npm-library*` projects.